Europe

 The European Shorthair is Europe's own natural cat breed — the domestic cat as it developed across the continent over two millennia, recognized for its hardiness, intelligence, independent spirit, and the extraordinary genetic diversity that makes it one of the healthiest breeds in existence.

 The European Shorthair is both the most common and the most overlooked cat in Europe.
-It is the cat that has lived alongside Europeans for two thousand years — descended from the cats that the Romans spread across their empire, adapted to the climates and conditions of every European environment from Scandinavia to the Mediterranean, and shaped by centuries of natural selection into one of the most genetically diverse and constitutionally robust domestic cats in the world.
-In Scandinavia, where the breed has its most formal recognition and development, it is known as the Europé and is treated as a distinct, genuinely valued breed.
+It has lived alongside Europeans for two thousand years — descended from the cats that the Romans spread across their empire, adapted to the climates and conditions of every European environment from Scandinavia to the Mediterranean, and shaped by centuries of natural selection into a genetically diverse and constitutionally robust domestic cat.
+In Scandinavia, where the breed has its most formal recognition and development, it is known as the Europé and is treated as a distinct, valued breed.
 In much of the rest of Europe, it is simply “the cat” — present everywhere, rarely celebrated, entirely taken for granted.
 This is an oversight worth correcting.

 1. History and Origins: Two Thousand Years of European Cats

-The European Shorthair’s history is the history of the domestic cat in Europe, and it stretches back further than almost any other recognized breed.
+The European Shorthair’s history is the history of the domestic cat in Europe, stretching back further than almost any other recognized breed.

 The Roman Connection